dandi/handbook/docs/developer/notes.md

 service, and more such email addresses can be created as needed within that service.

-If you need the credentials for logging into ImprovMX, speak to [Roni Choudhury](roni.choudhury@kitware.com).
+If you need the credentials for logging into ImprovMX, speak to Roni Choudhury (<roni.choudhury@kitware.com>).

 ## Miscellaneous Tips and Information